Revisiting Graph Analytics Benchmark: Data Generator Synthetic Datasets

 \subsubsection{Density Enhancement}

 The value of the sampling functions both in \ldbcdg and our generator, i.e., $p^{\vert j - i \vert}$ and $\frac{1}{c + \vert j - i \vert}$, decreases rapidly and can only generate few edges.

 To enhance the density and generate more edges, \ldbcdg adds a lower bound on the probability $p_{limit}$.
-However, this resolution is overly simplistic and lacks justification, as assigning the same connection probability $p_{limit}$ to all distant vertices, regardless of their actual separation.
+However, this resolution is overly simplistic and lacks justification, as it assigns the same connection probability $p_{limit}$ to all distant vertices, regardless of their actual separation.

 \stitle{Density Factor.} Our approach is adding a density factor $\alpha > 1$ \revise{(which is used to control the density of the generated graph)} during the sampling process to enhance the generation of edges, as shown in Line 5 of Algorithm~\ref{algo:distance_hop_generator}.
 The factor $\alpha$ serves to concentrate probability from distant to local vertices.
 More precisely, we can reformulate the probability of an edge being the first existing edge as follows: $\Pr[e(i,j)] = \frac{1}{c + \frac{d(d-1)}{c} + 2d-1}$, where $d=j-i$ is the distance.
-The problem is the change when $c$ is reduced to $\frac{c}{\alpha}$.
-An observation is that $\Pr[e(i,j)]$ has a pair of same values when $c = \frac{d(d-1)}{c}$.
+The problem is the change occurs when $c$ is reduced to $\frac{c}{\alpha}$.
+An observation is that $\Pr[e(i,j)]$ has a pair of the same values when $c = \frac{d(d-1)}{c}$.
 If $c < \frac{d(d-1)}{c}$, $Pr[e(i, j)]$ is always smaller.
 Otherwise, only when $\frac{c}{\alpha} \le \frac{d(d-1)}{c}$ can $\Pr[e(i,j)]$ become lower.
 Combining two conditions, we have:

 For convenience, we can use $d \ge \sqrt{c^2 / \alpha}$ to quickly check since $d \approx d-1$ when $d$ is large.
-Therefore, if $d$ is larger than this boundary, i.e., the vertices are too far away, the probability $\Pr[e(i,j)]$ is decreasing due to the influence of $\alpha$.
-Correspondingly, other nearing vertices will have a higher probability. \notation{B.(1)} \revise{When the value of $\alpha$ is larger, the probability of each new edge being close to the edges generated in the previous round increases, which leads to a higher graph density.
+Therefore, if $d$ is larger than this boundary, i.e., the vertices are too far away, the probability $\Pr[e(i,j)]$ decreases due to the influence of $\alpha$.
+Correspondingly, other nearby vertices will have a higher probability. \notation{B.(1)} \revise{When the value of $\alpha$ is larger, the probability of each new edge being close to the edges generated in the previous round increases, which leads to a higher graph density.
 Though it is difficult to quantify the impact of $\alpha$, our experiments show that increasing $\alpha$ ten-fold results in approximately twice as many edges being generated.}